nayoungjun/nayoungjun.github.io/_pages/about.md

 ## Recent News

+Sep 14 2022: My recent work [Efficient coding, channel capacity and the emergence of retinal mosaics](https://www.biorxiv.org/content/10.1101/2022.08.29.505726v2) has been accepted to NeurIPS 2022!

 May 9 2022: I joined the CTRL team at Meta Reality Labs as a research scientist intern.
 I am super excited to be a part of the team building a neural interface for billions of users!

-Mar 17 2022: I will present my recent work *Efficient Coding of Natural Movies Predicts the Optimal Number of Receptive Field Mosaics* at [Cosyne2022](https://www.cosyne.org/)
+Mar 17 2022: I will present my recent work *Efficient Coding of Natural Movies Predicts the Optimal Number of Receptive Field Mosaics* at [Cosyne2022](https://www.cosyne.org/).

 Oct 1 2021: [National Eye Institute](https://www.nei.nih.gov/about/news-and-events/news/living-retina-achieves-sensitivity-and-efficiency-engineers-can-only-dream-about) spotlighted our research story!
 Thanks for supporting our research.